 Blasting through the sky

 Like a nuclear device, Through the towns I fly Blinking once or twice.
-Rudolph's nose is hot With meteoric light-- What fun to visit every tot Within a single night.
+Rudolph’s nose is hot With meteoric light— What fun to visit every tot Within a single night.
 Jingle bells, jingle bells, No one else can hear.
-My jolly sounds are swallowed in The vacuum to my rear.
+My jolly sounds are swallowed in The shock wave to my rear.
 December 1999

 First Witch: